ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

       if it drifts away (it will use the original PID gains during repositioning and between tests).
 When you release the sticks it will continue auto tuning where it left off.
-   -  Move the ch7/ch8 switch into the LOW position, or change flight mode if using AUTOTUNE flight mode, at any time to abandon the autotuning and return to the origin PIDs.
+   -  Move the AUX switch into the LOW position, or change flight mode if using AUTOTUNE flight mode, at any time to abandon the autotuning and return to the origin PIDs.
    -  Make sure that you do not have any trim set on your transmitter or the autotune may not get the signal that the sticks are centered.

 #.
 When the tune completes the copter will change back to the original
    PID gains.
 #.
-Put the ch7/ch8 switch into the LOW position and then back to the HIGH
+Put the AUX switch into the LOW position and then back to the HIGH
    position to test the tuned PID gains, or if using the AUTOTUNE flight mode, switch out and then back into that mode.
 #.
-Put the ch7/ch8 switch into the LOW position, or switch out of AUTOTUNE flight mode, to fly using the
-   original PID gains.
+Put the AUXswitch into the LOW position, or switch out of AUTOTUNE flight mode, to fly using the original PID gains.
 #.
-If you are happy with the autotuned PID gains, leave the ch7/ch8
+If you are happy with the autotuned PID gains, leave the AUX
    switch in the HIGH position, or switch back into AUTOTUNE flight mode and land and disarm to save the PIDs permanently.

-   If you DO NOT like the new PIDS, switch ch7/ch8 LOW or out of AUTOTUNE flight mode, to return to the original PIDs.
+   If you DO NOT like the new PIDS, switch the AUX switch LOW or out of AUTOTUNE flight mode, to return to the original PIDs.
 The gains will not be saved when you disarm.

 If you find after performing an AutoTune that the vehicle feels overly twitchy when flying Stabilize, AltHold or PosHold (but ok in more autonomous modes like Loiter, RTL, Auto) try increasing the :ref:`ATC_INPUT_TC<ATC_INPUT_TC>` parameter to 0.25.
 This smooths out the pilot's input.